Ashley Graham Sizzles In Tight Jessica Rabbit Halloween Costume

-Ashley Graham’s fans may have been wondering what she had planned for Halloween, and she finally shared an Instagram update where she rocked her sexy costume.
-The post included five photos, which not only revealed her sizzling look, but her husband’s too.
+Ashley Graham’s fans may have been wondering what she has planned for Halloween, and she finally shared an Instagram update in which she rocked her sexy costume.
+The post included five photos that not only revealed her sizzling look but her husband’s look too.

-The first photo of the set was a close-up shot of the model, as she was seen in a strapless, red dress that was skin-tight.
-The top of the dress featured a soft “v” neckline, and it was bedazzled with dark red gems.
-She also wore a wig to emulate Jessica Rabbit’s iconic red hair, and also wore purple gloves that reached past her elbows.
-Ashley kept things rolling with her eye-catching makeup, which included bright red lipstick and purple eyeshadow.
-She also wore dark mascara and a small cat-eye.
+The first photo of the set was a close-up shot of the model wearing a strapless, red dress that was skintight.
+The top of the dress featured a soft “v” neckline, and the garment had been bedazzled with dark red gems.
+Ashley also wore a wig to emulate Jessica Rabbit’s iconic red hair.
+Her purple gloves reached past her elbows as the model kept things rolling with her eye-catching makeup, which included bright red lipstick and purple eyeshadow.
+She also wore dark mascara and a subtle cat-eye.

-The second in the set was a short video clip, where Ashley got fully into character.
+The second image in the set included a short video clip in which Ashley fully committed to the character.

 “I’m not bad.
 I’m just drawn that way,” she said in a breathy voice.

-These were followed by photos of the model’s look from head-to-toe, as she posed alongside her husband, Justin Ervin, who apparently went as Macho Man.
-These photos revealed Ashley’s ever-growing baby bump, while the dress also allowed her to show off her legs, thanks to the high slit on the right side.
+Then, the model’s look was photographed from head-to-toe, as she posed alongside her husband, Justin Ervin, who apparently had turned into Macho Man.
+These photos revealed Ashley’s ever-growing baby bump while the dress also allowed her to show off her legs thanks to a high slit on the right side.

-Justin looked like he was getting fully into character also, as she posed and showed off his arm muscles.
+Justin looked like he was also getting fully into character as he posed while showing off his arm muscles.
 He wore a tie-die shirt, matching bandana, and tight pants.
-He completed his look with dark, aviator-shaped sunglasses and a wrestling championship belt around his waist.
+He completed his look with dark, aviator-shaped sunglasses and a championship belt for wrestling around his waist.

 It certainly looked like the duo were having a blast, and Ashley proved that being pregnant doesn’t mean that she had to opt for a costume that was any less sexy than her usual ones.

-Fans seemed to love the ensemble, and gushed about Ashley in the comments section.
+Fans seemed to love her ensemble and gushed about Ashley in the comments section.

 “When she’s beautiful, inspiring and has bomb captions,” complimented an admirer.